 After the Site Visit

-Following the site visit, the Review Team Chair, with the approval of the Commission Reviewer, will send the initial review report to the center’s ACPE Certified Educator and the Commission Reviewer.
-In addition to summarizing the center’s compliance with their materials and highlighting any areas of concern, the report will focus on the following areas:
+Within 30 days of the conclusion of the site visit, the National Site Team Chair will upload the Site Team Visit Report Part I to the program’s portfolio.
+In addition to summarizing the program’s compliance with their materials and highlighting any areas of concern, the report will focus on the following areas: